Category

 • It becomes a market order and will be filled at the nearest available price to $55 based on market volume.

-Sell Stop Order: If the current market price is $50 and you place a sell stop order at $46
+Current market price is $50, you place a sell stop order at $46.

 • When the market price drops to $46, the sell stop order is triggered.